SymbolAnkit/Azure_HDInsight/Analyze_Logs_In_Spark.md

 from pyspark.sql.types import *

-Create an **RDD** using the sample log data already available on the cluster.
-You can access the data in the default storage account associated with the cluster at \HdiSamples\HdiSamples\WebsiteLogSampleData\SampleLog\909f2b.log.
+Create an **RDD** using the sample log data already available on the cluster. we can access the data in the default storage account associated with the cluster at \HdiSamples\HdiSamples\WebsiteLogSampleData\SampleLog\909f2b.log.

 logs = spark.sparkContext.textFile('wasb:///HdiSamples/HdiSamples/WebsiteLogSampleData/SampleLog/909f2b.log')

 Retrieve a sample log set to verify that the previous step completed successfully.

 logs.take(5)

-Analyze log data using a custom Python library
+   ### Analyze log data using a custom Python library

 In the output above, the first couple lines include the header information and each remaining line matches the schema described in that header.
 Parsing such logs could be complicated.
-So, we use a custom Python library (iislogparser.py) that makes parsing such logs much easier.
+So, we use a custom Python library __(iislogparser.py)__ that makes parsing such logs much easier.

 However, this is not a Python library that we can install with Pip, and it is not in the PYTHONPATH, we cannot use it by using an import statement like import iislogparser.
 To use this library, we must distribute it to all the worker nodes.